 It’s as if the omakase is hiding.
 Maybe it did some bad things in a past life and is now in the witness protection program.
 Or it’s a superhero living in disguise.
 For whatever reason, it doesn’t want you to know it’s here.
 But grab a seat at the tiny, six-person omakase counter, pay about $100 for 10 courses, and then watch as it drops its disguise.
 Like Clark Kent slipping up and accidentally throwing a ball 200mph at The Daily Planet office softball tournament, this standard neighborhood take-out spot suddenly serves you an incredible piece of torched salmon with gooseberry, ginger sauce, white truffle, and charcoal.

 If you don’t want to drop the cash for the omakase, you can order either sushi or Thai a la carte.
-There are some hits on the Thai side (and a good rule of thumb here is to stay away from common noodle dishes in favor of things you don’t see as often), but in general it’s not nearly as good as the sushi.
+There are some hits on the Thai side (and a good rule here is to stay away from more common noodle dishes in favor of things you don’t see as often), but in general, it’s not nearly as good as the sushi.
 Split some shumai, some drunken noodles if someone at your table insists, and then get a roll along with a few pieces from the “nikiri” section of the menu (the chef’s name is Nick).
 This section contains some of the same stuff you might get at the omakase, including one or two pieces that blend Japanese and Thai.
 It’s outstanding.

 We’re not sure why such great sushi is hiding in a life-size screensaver of a Thai restaurant, but we don’t need to know.
 You shouldn’t question the mysterious gifts the world provides - that’s what we always say to the live-in butler we hired with our elf-gold, anyway.